 Talk about death

-You can start by writing a will.
-This doesn’t need to be a demanding process: we’ve set out the important things to keep in mind when writing a will.
+- Get your will written.
+It doesn’t need to be a demanding process and we’ve set out the important things to keep in mind when writing a will.

 These articles might also be useful

 This page is always being up dated so if there’s something missing that you feel should be here, let us know by emailing us as Hello@Death.io